-We study the mechanism and regulation of RNA chain synthesis in bacteria using a combination of genetic, biochemical and biophysical techniques to elucidate the fine details of diverse catalytic reactions carried out by RNA polymerase, the determinants that control its translocation along the DNA template, and the molecular mechanisms by which accessory protein factors and small molecule ligands modulate RNA polymerase progression through the transcription cycle.
+We study the mechanism and regulation of RNA chain synthesis in bacteria using a combination of genetic, biochemical and biophysical techniques to elucidate the fine details of diverse catalytic reactions carried out by RNA polymerase and the molecular mechanisms by which accessory protein factors and small molecules, including antibiotics, modulate RNA polymerase progression through the transcription cycle.
 We also investigate crosstalk between transcription and concurrent processes, such as translation, the nascent RNA folding, and DNA repair.

 RfaH is also an attractive target for novel antibiotics and vaccines ‒ its target genes encode toxins, diverse virulence determinants, and conjugation functions.
-Inactivation of RfaH decreases urinary tract and intestinal infections and leads to more potent vaccines.
-Intriguingly, many antibiotic-resistance determinants isolated from clinical strains are carried on conjugative plasmids that also encode RfaH paralogs as part of their pilus synthesis operons.
+Inactivation of RfaH abrogates virulence in Klebsiella pneumoniae, Escherichia coli, and Salmonella species.
+Many antibiotic-resistance determinants isolated from clinical strains are carried on conjugative plasmids that also encode RfaH paralogs as part of their pilus synthesis operons.

 Irina Artsimovitch's Curriculum Vitae [pdf]